LENSS/TrafficSplitter/README.md

 > If you are using the provided OVA files, the VM password is `ndss2027`.

 ### NAT Network Setup
-We assume that you have already installed VirtualBox and prepared the two VMs by either following `AE-VMsetup.pdf` or importing the OVA files provided with the artifact.
+We assume that you have already installed VirtualBox and prepared the two VMs by either following instructions or importing the OVA files provided with the artifact.
 First, create a VirtualBox NAT Network named `aeNet` for communication between the two VMs.

 **Linux Host**